-Discovery bottles provide preschoolers with the opportunity to learn through hands-on, open-ended play.
+These galaxy sensory bottle provides preschoolers with the opportunity to learn through hands-on, open-ended play.
 You can make distant concepts that might otherwise be out of their reach, like outer space, fit literally in their little hands.
-These Star Gazing Discovery Bottles let my toddler and preschooler explore stars, star formations, and inspired lots of awe as well.
+These star gazing sensory bottles will let your toddlers and preschoolers explore stars, star formations, and inspire lots of awe as well.

-Like sensory bins, discovery bottles typically contain filler, as well as smaller pieces of components for study.
+Like sensory bins, a discovery bottle typically contain filler, as well as smaller pieces of components for study.
 In this case, our filler is watered-down black glitter glue, and our pieces of study are sequin stars!

-To make these Star Gazing Discovery Bottles you will need:
+To make these galaxy sensory bottles you will need: